philferriere/dlwin/README.md

 ## cuDNN v5 (Conditional)

 If you're not going to train convnets then you might not really benefit from installing cuDNN.
-Per NVidia's [website](https://developer.nvidia.com/cudnn), "cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers," hallmarks of convolution network architecture.
-Theano is listed in the list of [frameworks that support cuDNN v5](https://developer.nvidia.com/deep-learning-frameworks) for GPU acceleration.
+Per NVidia's [website](https://developer.nvidia.com/cudnn), "cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers," hallmarks of convolution network architectures.
+Theano is mentioned in the list of [frameworks that support cuDNN v5](https://developer.nvidia.com/deep-learning-frameworks) for GPU acceleration.

 If you are going to train convnets, then download cuDNN from [here](https://developer.nvidia.com/rdp/cudnn-download).
 Choose the cuDNN Library for Windows10 dated May 12, 2016: